lengyeltyler/linearA-decipher/README.md

-# Linear A — proto-decipherment pipeline
+# Linear A — proto-decipherment pipeline (i have no clue what im doing and just sending it)

 Reproducible pipeline that turns Linear A AB-sign tablets into structured “commodity in unit × number” proto-translations + volume reports.